 Depending on what’s going on in your own astrological chart, this might sound less than thrilling.
-Even if you are a Capricorn, you might be bristling a little bit — it’s Capricorns, more than anyone else, who most often tell me they don’t really recognize themselves in descriptions of their sign.
+Even if you are a Capricorn, you might be bristling a bit — it’s Capricorns, more than anyone else, who most often tell me they don’t really recognize themselves in descriptions of their sign.
 And honestly, it’s hard to blame them.
-Earth signs in general often aren’t written about in ways that inspire excitement; the focus on groundedness and reliability can leave very little room for strangeness or confusion or creativity.
-And Capricorn, even more than the other earth signs, so often gets written about like the absolute stick-in-the-mud of the zodiac, the striving middle manager of the zodiac, astrology’s boomer dad who can’t understand why you won’t just apply yourself and find a nice, well-paying job.
+Earth signs in general aren’t written about in ways that inspire excitement; the focus on groundedness and reliability can leave little room for creativity or pleasure.

-Focusing too much on work and achievement, though, can limit understanding of what Capricorn is actually all about.
-So for now, I want you to put suits and briefcases out of your head, and to stop reducing Capricorn to this one little sliver of what its energy can be.
-I’m giving you permission to get excited for Capricorn season, which doesn’t have to be stodgy or buttoned-up or conventional.
-Capricorn is motivated by a desire for tangible, real-world achievement and success, but this is not, crucially, always synonymous with a desire for money, or success in the business world.
+Focusing too much on work and achievement, though, limits our understanding of what Capricorn is actually all about.
+So for now, put suits and briefcases out of your mind.
+Resist reducing Capricorn to this one sliver of its whole self.
+Even better, get excited for Capricorn season.
+It doesn’t have to be stodgy or buttoned-up or conventional at all.
+Capricorn is motivated by a desire for tangible, real-world success, but crucially, this is not always synonymous with a hunger for money or success in the business world.

-Capricorn energy is about dedication, accomplishment, and mastery, but that doesn’t need to have anything to do with toiling in an office building.
-There’s space for fun and wildness here, too; Capricorn has a sensual side, lustful and hungry for pleasure or power or sweetness — an energy that’s deeply attuned to the body’s desires, but focused on learning to harness those desires, not be overpowered by them.
-It’s Capricorn’s discipline and tenacity that can help the wildest, most beautiful ideas take shape and become real.
-Capricorn season is great.
-Capricorn’s energy is a gift not to be underestimated.
+Capricorn energy is about dedication, accomplishment, and mastery, but that doesn’t necessarily have to do with toiling in an office building.
+There’s space for fun, too; Capricorn has a sensual side, lustful and hungry for pleasure or power or sweetness — an energy that’s deeply attuned to the imagination and the body’s desires.
+Crucially, it’s Capricorn’s discipline and tenacity that can help the wildest, most beautiful ideas take shape and become real.
+This is a gift not to be underestimated.

 Capricorn energy is Dolly Parton telling Vanity Fair that the thing she dislikes most is laziness, and the trait she most deplores in others is “dishonesty and being late for appointments.”
-But Capricorn energy is also Dolly Parton’s glitz and big hair and total unashamed honesty — it’s the notion that if you really put in the work, you can do whatever you want, because you’ve earned it.
-Capricorn energy is Shonda Rhimes building a successful TV empire, but it’s also Shonda Rhimes writing some truly fun, truly bananas plotlines on Scandal.
-It’s Michelle Obama grinding her way through the hostile environments of the Ivy League and the White House with her feet on the ground and her ambition intact.
-It’s also Joanna Newsom grinding her way through years of harp (!) practice, writing songs and studying polyrhythms, focused on doing the work to make exactly the weird music she wants, exactly the way she wants to.
+But Capricorn energy is also Parton’s glitz and big hair and total unabashed honesty — it’s the notion that if you really put in the work, you can do what you want, because you’ve earned it.
+Capricorn energy is Shonda Rhimes building a successful TV empire, but it’s also Rhimes writing some truly fun, truly bananas plotlines on Scandal.
+It’s Michelle Obama making her way through hostile environments in the Ivy League and the political world with her feet on the ground and her ambition intact.
+It’s also Joanna Newsom grinding her way through years of harp (!) practice, writing songs, and studying polyrhythms, focused on doing the work to make exactly the sort of music she wants, exactly the way she wants to.

 The best way to celebrate Capricorn season is to get down to business and make yourself useful, as long as you can remember that usefulness doesn’t have to be bound up in ideas of hustle and productivity and making money.
-You don’t stop being imaginative and weird; this is just a chance to do the work to make your wild dreams real.
+Don’t stop being imaginative and weird; this is a chance to do the work to make your wild dreams real.